Nikola-Tesi/croc_with_SHA_256/README.md

 <img src="doc/Bachlor_thesis_SoC.drawio.png" alt="Block diagram of Moloch SoC" width="600"/>

-The main architectural difference compared to Croc is the cryptographic SHA-256 accelerator, which Croc does not implement.
+The main architectural difference from Croc is the addition of a cryptographic SHA-256 accelerator, which is not present in Croc.
 In Moloch, this accelerator is directly connected to the OBI bus, enabling efficient communication with CVE2, the RISC-V core, as well as with the rest of the SoC.

+For more information on its implementation: [📄 Download Bachelor Thesis PDF](doc/Nikola_Tesic_Impleme%20of%20SHA256%20hardware%20accelerator%20for%20the%20SoC%20Croc.pdf)

 ## Configuration